tobiasreeck/HowTo/install_astah_wrong_java_version.md

 The &ast; indicates the version you are currently at.
 You only need to choose the number for Java 8 (jdk1.8.0) which in this case is number 2.
 If you want to switch back, just use the same command and the number it had before.

-I personally set up an alias called "javaversion" in my ".bash
+I personally set up an alias called "javaversion" in my ".bash_aliases" file, so i dont have to remember the command above.
+That way, i simply have to enter "javaversion" in my terminal, to get in the menu, where i can switch the version.
+If you dont know, how to create oder edit aliases, unfortunately you're gonna have to look that up yourself.

+And that's it.
+I hope it helped one or the other person, beeing able to use Astah.

 Sources:
 - [http://astah.net/download](http://astah.net/download)